 Use a collaborative hands-on construction project to reinforce the science principles and the engineering design, build and test cycle.

 The success of the Arizona Science Lab can be measured by examining the Workshop Summary Statistics over the past few years: number of workshops taught; districts and schools served; Title 1 schools served; gifted, special needs, and mainstream students participated; and teachers who return year after year with new groups of students.
-Here are Workshop Summaries for the past two school years:
+Here are Workshop Summaries for the past few school years:

 2015-2016 School Year Summary Statistics